formio/uag/README.md

  - http://localhost:3000:  The Form.io OSS Server
  - http://localhost:3200:  The UAG Server

-In both the Node.js runtime environemnt as well as Docker, the way to control the UAG is thorugh the use of **Environment Variables** and **Modules**.
+In both the Node.js runtime environmnt as well as Docker, the way to control the UAG is through the use of **Environment Variables** and **Modules**.

 ### Environment Variables
 This module can be configured in many ways.
 One of those ways is through the use of Environment Variables, which are documented as follows.